btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Altcoin.md

 - Viacoin (VIA)
 - Ethereum (ETH) and related tokens [notes on deployment)](https://github.com/btcpayserver/btcpayserver/pull/1730)

 Altcoins are maintained by their respective communities and are listed here only for convenience.
-For support regarding Altcoin deployment, functionnalities or issues, please contact the Altcoin maintainer or community directly.
+For support regarding Altcoin deployment, functionalities or issues, please contact the Altcoin maintainer or community directly.

 ## Can an XYZ coin be added in BTCPay?